LeenaaAlhabsi/Package-Measurement-Conversion/README.md

   Example: `/convert-measurements?input=abbcc` returns `[2, 6]`.

 - **History Endpoint:**
-  GET `/history` returns a JSON array of stored input sequences.
+  GET `/history` returns a JSON array of stored input sequences and their processed outputs in plaintext.

 - **Custom Port Support:**
   Run the application on a custom port by passing the port as a command-line argument.
 For example: